 I could hardly believe it, in my quest for something more dramatic, I nearly gave birth at home!
 My mother had remained hawked eyed on me, insisting on standing outside the door every time I went into the toilet.
 She did not want to take chances; there is no way I was going to give birth to her grandchild, in the loo.
 I thought her paranoia was comic.
 My mother is a funny person, and so was my labour.

 No sooner had I managed to drag my expanded belly out of the house, then I decided it was of utmost urgency that I go to the bank and queue at the ATM.
 I needed money since I was not sure the hospital would accept payment by Card.
 By now, my darling mother was beside herself with irritation and simmering impatience.
-She thought I was talking the whole situation too lightly.
+She thought I was talking about the whole situation too lightly.
 I thought Hakuna Matata.
 I am still waiting for my dramatic moment.

 We reached the hospital at around 11.am.
 By now, the contractions had begun to intensify in their sting and frequency.
 In retrospect, it finally dawned on me that I was giving birth only after I arrived at the hospital.
 I went in for my first vaginal examination (VE), much to my surprise, my cervix had dilated to 5 cm.
 I was in the active stage of labour.
 The midwives scolded me for taking this birthing too lightly and immediately sent me to the labour for admission, but first, they made me walk a long flight of stairs that felt like an 8-mile trudge.
-I have climbed hills and a mountain before, but that walk up the stairs (I think they were 20 stairs in total), during labour, was sheer torture.
+I have climbed hills and a mountain before, but that walk up the stairs (I think they were 20 flight of stairs in total), during labour, was sheer torture.
 My Mother came to the labour ward at 11.30am, in time to witness the beginning of the precipitate labour.

 In short, I was about to undergo a maternal phase of birthing madness.
 The pain I had been waiting for finally came with such overwhelming, unusual and rapid intensity.
-It left me delirious, hyperventilating, and with no epidural or gas to ease me into the transition phase of labour.
+It left me confused, hyperventilating, and with no epidural or gas to ease me into the transition phase of labour.
 Everything was unfolding so fast.
 A midwife came in time to massage my back, and relieve my poor mother from the stress of my screaming and crying; she also showed me how to breathe rhythmically through the pain and contractions.
-A technique that saved me from the – angst, pain and delirium – that would have caused me to utter all manner of Kikuyu profanities in that labour ward.
+A technique that saved me from the – angst, delirium – that would have caused me to utter all manner of Kikuyu profanities in that labour ward.